 While I love serving this recipe with pasta and my turkey meatballs, it’s also great to have a jar on hand in the fridge and serve it with sandwiches or as a dip with your favorite veggies.

 This pesto does call for parmesan, but if you are vegan or dairy free you can easily swap for my cashew parmesan.
 Promise you won’t notice a difference.
-If you love this recipe, try my broccoli pesto next.
+If you love this recipe, try my broccoli pesto or gluten free pizza next.

 Red pesto is similar to regular green pesto in that it is made with a base of a nut (usually pine nuts or walnuts), basil, olive oil, parmesan and garlic.